 In keeping with WVPT's open meeting policy, Board of Directors, Community Advisory Board and other advisory committee meetings are open to the public.
 Below is a list of Board of Directors and Community Advisory Board members.
 For more information about meeting dates, location and time please call (540) 437-2455.

-Mr. Neal Menefee – President and CEO of the Rockingham Group
+Mr. Neal Menefee – Senior Vice-President Rockingham Group

 Mr. Stephen Davis - President, Community Investment Collaborative

 Mrs. Donna McCurdy – Senior Associate, Brown Edwards & Company CPA's